Have any questions?

 Some companies want their extract to contain the non-water-soluble compounds.
 This is when the ethanol alcohol is used.
 The alcohol extracts the non-water-soluble compounds from the raw mushrooms into the extract liquid.

 Usually, hot water extraction is first.
 Then with leftover solids, you add to a mixture of alcohol and continue to cook.
 Once complete, you will again separate the liquid from the solids and either remove the alcohol solution or add this liquid to hot water extract liquid for further liquid evaporation.

 What are the components which we get by alcohol extraction?
 From Reishi mushrooms, we get triterpenes (hydrocarbons).
 These components play an important part and should be present in all Reishi products.
-These triterpenes are responsible for bitter taste of resihi extract and are good indicators of how good the extract is, the bitter the better.
+These triterpenes are responsible for the bitter taste of reishi extract and are good indicators of how good the extract is, the bitter the better.

 Chaga mushroom also contains triterpenes, sterols (inotodiol) and trametenolic acid which all could be extracted by alcohol extraction.
 It is important to mention that we have submitted our Chaga mushroom extract to independent Tampa Bay Analytical Research lab for triterpenes testing.
 And even though our extract was made by water extraction 2.77 % of triterpenes were detected in it.
 This proves that non-water soluble components are also present in Sayan Chaga extract which was produced without alcohol extraction.

 Other medicinal mushrooms like cordyceps, lions mane, shiitake and turkey tail do not really contain any non-water soluble ingredients that could provide health benefits.
 Thus they require only water extraction for developing extracts.

 As the name suggests the dual extract is a mix of water and alcohol extraction.
 So these are the best?
 Well, not that fast, there are few things which you need to know.

 Some companies tout dual extract for the perceived value of having all of the compounds from the Chaga.
 As we mention above, these additional compounds include triterpenes and sterols like inotodiol, trametenolic acid and betulinic acid, all of them are the non-water-soluble compounds.
 However, there are a few issues.